 A minimum of four semesters each of Neuroscience Journal Club and Neuroscience Research Seminar is required for every student.

-The Neuroscience Journal Club emphasizes interdisciplinary approaches to both basic and clinical Neuroscience.
+This club emphasizes interdisciplinary approaches to both basic and clinical neuroscience.
 You will take a lead role in organizing the clubs.
 Several speakers each semester will come from local institutions (ASU and clinical partners) to expose you to diverse research programs and foster the translational philosophy of the program.

 The journal club meets weekly throughout the fall and spring semesters to discuss recent publications focused on special topics (e.g. aging, auditory processing, circadian rhythms, drug abuse, neuroethology, etc.)

 This seminar allows you to present a research seminar, which is a valuable experience for developing your career.
 The seminar is open to faculty and students.
 About once each month, a guest speaker will present a seminar.

 Faculty and students will benefit from becoming more informed about the research going on in the diverse and interdisciplinary neuroscience community at Arizona State University, Barrow Neurological Institute, the University of Arizona College of Medicine-Phoenix, and the Translational Genomic Research Institute (T-Gen).

 Choose from a wide variety of elective courses.

 International students are required to submit additional materials, found on the Graduate Education website, in addition to the application and supporting materials required from the program.
 This includes proof of English proficiency with a TOEFL score of 100 or IELTS score of 7.

 I applied last fall, do I have to submit my application again?